AlenToma/EntityWorker.Core/Documentation/Attributes.md

 [KnownType]

 /// <summary>
+/// Save the property as Json object in the database
+/// For the moment those values cant be searched by linq.
+/// you will have to use row sql(JSON_VALUE) to seach them
+/// </summary>
+[JsonDocument]

+/// <summary>
 /// Assign a diffrent database type for the property.
 /// Attibutes Stringify, DataEncode and ToBase64String will override this attribute.
 /// </summary>